ArseniiStratiuk/Cookie_Clicker/README.md

 # Cookie_clicker_selen

-This is web robot that plays online game CookieClicker on https://orteil.dashnet.org/cookieclicker/
+This is a web robot that plays online game CookieClicker on https://orteil.dashnet.org/cookieclicker/